btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 Since the `mnt` namespace is otherwise inherited and shared, these mount points can be seen from the host and will appear in its mount table.

 Imagine having a host that continually spawns hundreds, if not thousands, of containers whose needs include bind mounting directories from the host and/or mounting (pseudo-)filesystems in the container, like `/proc`.
-Of course, if the container process remembers to clean up after itself by umounting any mount points before exiting or in a trap, then the mount entries are removed, but who remembers to do that?
+Of course, if the container process remembers to clean up after itself by umounting any mount points before exiting (or in a trap), then the mount entries are removed, but who remembers to do that?
 Well, I do, of course, but other people that aren't me?
 No way.

 Also, and more importantly, sharing the same `mnt` namespace with the host is a huge security risk.
 Remember, once the host is compromised, which is bad enough, then the attacker has access to every container running on the kernel.
-Depending on the shared hosting and its infrastructure, this could be really bad (although I assume, and hope, that cloud providers run the containers in virtual machines, but that only partly mitigates it if there are multiple containers running in the same VM).
+Depending on the shared hosting and its infrastructure, this could be really bad (although I assume, and hope, that cloud providers run the containers in virtual machines, but that only partly mitigates it.
+For example, if there are multiple containers running in the same VM, that would be the same problem).
 So, not only do you have to worry about your own security, you have to worry about your neighbor's.

 First, let's take a look at mounting from within the container process that inherits (shares) its `mnt` namespace with its parent: